-My criteria for naturally healthy, weight loss foods:
+Here’s my criteria for naturally healthy, weight loss foods

 First it has to come from the good green earth!
 This means it is grown/raised with out chemicals in either the soil or in the food it eats.
 I am talking about whole foods like fruits, vegetables nuts and seeds, and beans and legumes and naturally raised animal proteins, healthy fats and carbohydrates from vegetables, fruits.
 These are the building blocks of life and the foundation of true health.